• Skip to primary navigation

 Lightweight clothes that dry fast and wick away sweat are absolutely necessary.
 Forgo jeans, thick sweatpants or cotton shirts as you’ll just get super hot, sticky and sweaty, unless you plan to visit very high elevation areas like Chirripo, Dota, or Poas.

-MUST BRING: Waterproof rain jacket or rain shell, insulated water bottle, dry bag, waterproof backpack or backpack rain cover, mosquito repellent, hat, sunscreen, poncho, closed toed hiking sandals or water shoes for light water activities, board shorts, swimsuits, flip flops, hair dryer.
+MUST BRING: Waterproof rain jacket or rain shell, insulated water bottle, dry bag, waterproof backpack or backpack rain cover, mosquito repellent, hat, reef friendly sunscreen, poncho, closed toed hiking sandals or water shoes for light water activities, board shorts, swimsuits, flip flops, hair dryer.

 Check our full Costa Rica packing list and packing list for rainy season.